 How meditation works

 Your mind can be an unruly place.
 Left to its own devices, your thoughts can run amuck and contribute to negative feelings like stress and overwhelm – often without you even realising.
-Meditation helps you take back some of the power that thoughts have over your feelings and experiences – making it a truly useful tool when you’re ready to start to work on feeling better.
+Meditation can help you take back some of the power that thoughts have over your feelings and experiences – making it a truly useful tool when you’re ready to start to work on feeling better.

 Meditation helps give you insight into the contents of your mind in a non-judgmental way.
 It works by focusing your attention and interrupting the constant stream of tangled ideas and thoughts that pass through at any given moment.

 Learning to focus attention in this way may give you back a sense of control over your mind; helping you feel calmer and clearer about your experiences.
-Plus, it has many other proven benefits like increasing patience and self control, improving attention span and sleep, and helping you better manage stress.
+Plus, it has many other proven benefits like increasing patience and self-control, improving attention span and sleep, and helping you better manage stress.

-If I’m tossing and turning at night, I put on a guided meditation to reset my mind.
-I find it soothes my racing thoughts and just calms me down, helping me go back to sleep.
+“If I’m tossing and turning at night, I put on a guided meditation to reset my mind.
+I find it soothes my racing thoughts and just calms me down, helping me go back to sleep.”

 What meditation is and isn’t

 People often confuse feel-good activities like gardening, cooking or dancing with meditation.
-These are wonderful, relaxing activities that can be useful to unwind.
+These are wonderful, relaxing self-care activities that can be useful to unwind.
 But (generally) they aren’t meditation.

 Meditation is more akin to brain training than a feel-good activity.
 It teaches you to have greater control over your mind by cultivating a heightened state of awareness and focus to the present moment.
 It’s training you to pay attention to all types of thoughts and feelings – both positive and negative – without getting swept up or lost in them.